klmnden/visualstudio-docs.tr-tr/docs/vs-2015/azure/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

     // Start receiving messages.
     QueueClient client = QueueClient.Create("myQueue");
-    client.OnMessage((receivedMessage) => // Initiates the message pump and callback is invoked for each message that is recieved, calling close on the client will stop the pump.
+    client.OnMessage((receivedMessage) => // Initiates the message pump and callback is invoked for each message that is received, calling close on the client will stop the pump.
     {
         // Process the message.
     }, options);